-'''

 make -j 4

-'''

 This will compile the entire code and produce a number of files in the 'src/lib' directory, including the executable 'src/lib/plumed'.
-When shared libraries are enabled, a shared libraries called 'src/lib/libKernel.so' should also have been compiled.
+When shared libraries are enabled, a shared libraries called 'src/lib/libKernel.so' should also be present.
 Notice that the extension could be '.dylib' on a Mac.

-The file 'sourceme.sh' that has been created by the configure script in the main PLUMED directory can be "sourced" (presently only working for bash shell) if you want to use PLUMED without installing it (i.e. from the compilation directory).
-It is a good idea to source it:
+In case you want to run PLUMED without installing it (i.e. from the compilation directory), you can use the file 'sourceme.sh' that has been created by the configure script in the main PLUMED directory.
+This file can be "sourced" (presently only working for bash shell) if you want to use PLUMED before installing it (i.e. from the compilation directory).
+It is a good idea to source it now, so that you can play with the just compiled PLUMED:

-'''

 source sourceme.sh

-'''

-If compilation is successful, a "plumed" executable should be in your path.
-Try to type
+Now a "plumed" executable should be in your path.
+Try to type plumed -h cd regtest make